 As has become a tradition, I went for a Christmas Eve walk in the Pentlands with my friend Adrian this afternoon.
 This year our mission was “simple”: The summit of Allermuir, a hill I’ve yet to summit despite being nearby it several times over the years.
 It was also a hill that I planned to summit in 2019, so the timing was great for crossing another win off of my 2019 list!

 I had wondered if we would have to cut across to Castlelaw and back down after Allermuir so that I didn’t end up frozen to death in the Pentlands, But as we neared the summit, I decided that I was dry enough and warm enough for us to carry on with the walk as planned.
-That meant that from Allermuir we carried on around Capelaw then began our descent through Phantom’s Cleugh before dropping down to Glencorse Reservoir for the final (paved!) stretch towards the Flotterstone Inn for our traditional Christmas Eve pint.
+That meant that from Allermuir we carried on around Capelaw then began our descent through Phantom’s Cleugh before dropping down to Glencorse Reservoir (in time to see the sunset colouring the water) for the final (paved!) stretch towards the Flotterstone Inn for our traditional Christmas Eve pint.

 Because this was a new route for me (as well as the new summit) I was able to see some great new views of both Edinburgh and across the Pentlands.
 I also got to see some great “features” and structures in the hills that I’d not had a chance to view before.
 And, of course, I got to enjoy a lot of my favourite views again, as even though there were new paths taken, there were plenty bits of connecting paths that were old friends of mine.